Skip to main content

 Suburban Library Cooperative of Macomb County (SLC)

-The Utica Library is a member of the Suburban Library Cooperative, a system of approximately 20 libraries, that have joined together to better serve their patrons.
-Your Utica library card from us gives you access to all the public libraries in Macomb County, plus the Troy Library and the Harper Woods Public Library, The majority of these libraries have a shared system library catalog, so when you are searching for material you may limit your search to a particular library or search all the libraries in the shared system.
-You may place holds on the materials you need and have those items delivered to the Utica Library for pickup, or you may visit any of those libraries and use your Utica library card to check out materials.
+The Utica Library is a member of the Suburban Library Cooperative, a system of approximately 20 libraries that have joined together to better serve their patrons.
+Your Utica library card from us gives you access to all the public libraries in Macomb County, plus the Troy Library and the Harper Woods Public Library.
+Many of these libraries have a shared library catalog, so when you are searching for material you may limit your search to a particular library or search all the libraries in the system.
+You may place holds on materials and have them delivered to the Utica Library for pickup, or you may visit any of those libraries and use your Utica library card to check out materials.

-Please remember however, that these are all separate, independent libraries governed by their individual library boards and not branches of any "main" library; thus, when you visit another library and checkout their materials you may find the lending periods differ and the fines and fees may vary.
+Please remember however, when you visit another library and checkout their materials you may find the lending periods, fines and fees may vary.

 Loan Periods and Fines